News

 Often yes, particularly for dry goods and pantry staples.
 Noon, Amazon.ae, and Talabat Mart are worth checking before your weekly shop.
 The price difference on bulk items can be 10-15 percent, and shopping off-peak avoids any surge pricing.

 Report it to the Ministry of Economy and Tourism via the toll-free number 8001222, the Ministry website, or email info@moet.gov.ae.
-Since the start of the regional tensions, enforcement teams have already conducted over 4,400 inspection visits and issued significant fines to non-compliant retailers.
+Enforcement teams routinely conduct thousands of inspection visits and issue fines to non-compliant retailers.

-Modestly, possibly, on categories outside the nine controlled essentials – particularly if regional tensions persist for several months.
-This would be gradual and the government is actively monitoring for unjustified increases.
-Ramadan deals are a buffer for the next few weeks, and buying bulk dry goods now is the most practical hedge available.
+Modestly, possibly, on categories outside the nine controlled essentials, particularly if fuel costs stay high for several months.
+This would be gradual and the government actively monitors for unjustified increases.
+Buying bulk dry goods during seasonal promotions is the most practical hedge available.